CS5008-khoury-lionelle/hw04/instructions/README.md

 ## Calculating Times

 Using tester.c, generate a table of timings based on total values sorted.
-You will want build a table similar to the following (the values are made-up)
+You will want build a table similar to the following (the example values are made-up)

 | N | Bubble | Selection | Insertion | Merge | Quick |
 | :-- | :--: | :--: | :--: | :--: | :--: |